splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 Connect different accounts within or across regions
 ==============================================================

-You can use AWS PrivateLink to connect different accounts in the same AWS region.
-The following diagram shows an overview of how AWS PrivateLink for Splunk Observability Cloud works:
+You can use AWS PrivateLink to connect different accounts within or across AWS regions.
+The following diagram shows diagram shows an overview of how AWS PrivateLink for Splunk Observability Cloud works:

 .. image:: /_images/gdi/AWS_PL_region1.jpg
   :width: 80%